callpraths/callpraths.github.io/_drafts/browser-task-queues.markdown

 Can you guess why?
 Creating a new task only delayed the costly work.
 Yes, it did give the browser a chance to paint the screen - once - and that is why the note appeared in the saved list.
 But the 4 second compression operation ran right after the timeout expired and froze the UI all over again.
+You can see the effect of this also in the trace viewer above - the log line `Returning from save()` appears before the UI freezes.
+The remaining logs appear 4 seconds later, after compression is completed.

 Finally, Perry realises that there is no quick fix. _If there is a 4 seconds-long operation on the UI thread, the UI thread must freeze for 4 seconds_.
 There's no point moving that work around in the micro-task queue or task queue.
 Perry has only